NLnetLabs/rpki-doc/source/routinator/monitoring.rst

 allow you to tigger alerts, for example when the update duration is taking longer than your refresh interval.

-Lastly, the current serial number for RPKI-RTR is exposed.
+The current serial number for RPKI-RTR is also exposed.
 This number is used to notify connected routers that new data is available.
 The number Routinator has should match the serial on your connected router.
 You can verify this on your router with using the following command: